nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 .. note::
    Front-end module configuration parameters, such as ``antenna output``, ``gain``, and ``active delay``, are not set to their default values after the DTM reset command.
-   Testers, for example Anritsu MT885, issue a reset command in the beginning of every test.
+   Testers, for example Anritsu MT8852, issue a reset command at the beginning of every test.
    Therefore, you cannot run automated test scripts for front-end modules with other than the default parameters.

    If you have changed the default parameters of the front-end module, you can restore them.